-Before you choose a random free theme for your site, take a look at our list of top WordPress themes and decide which one would be the best choice.
+Before you choose a random free theme for your site, take a look at our list of top WordPress themes and decide which one would be the best choice for your needs.

-- Prevent spam comments: Prevent spam comments by installing the Akismet plugin on your site.
+- Spam comments: WordPress.org is prone to spam comments.
+You can prevent spam comments by installing the Akismet plugin on your site.